OlgaGabbert/codebot/README.md

 # Codebot
-Codebot is a simple JS app to make you laugh
+Codebot is a simple JS-app to make you laugh

 ## General Info
 User can choose a joke category to laugh about and gets random jokes from three different APIs